Small Sewing Room Layout Ideas

 - Use hooks on the side of a table for hanging tools or holding smaller items like scissors and measuring tapes.

-- Add risers to your worktable to create additional storage space underneath.
+- Add risers to your worktable if you need more storage space underneath for bins or larger supplies.

 - Hang a shoe organizer on the door or wall for storing notions and other small items.